-By Train - Paestum is accessible from Naples by train (make sure it stops at Stazione di Paestum.
-The site is a 15-minute walk from the train station.
-From the front of the station, walk through the gate in the old city wall and continue until you see the ruins in front of you.
+You can also take a train for about 30 minutes from Salerno or an hour and a half from Naples (make sure it stops at Stazione di Paestum).
+From the front of the station, head west, walking approximately 15 minutes through the gate in the old city wall (Porta Silena), and then continue until you see the ruins in front of you.

 Visiting the Paestum Excavations

-Paestum has three of the best-preserved Doric temples in Italy: the Basilica of Hera, the Temple of Ceres, and, on the southern end of the site, the Temple of Neptune, built in 450 BC, the oldest and best preserved of the Greek temples in Italy.
+Paestum has three of the best-preserved Doric temples in Italy: the Basilica of Hera, the Temple of Ceres, and, on the southern end of the site, the Temple of Neptune, built in 450 B.C.—the oldest and most preserved of Italy's Greek temples.

 Paestum is currently on private land, which makes it difficult to administer and preserve.
 SavePaestum is a group trying to buy the lands for this reason.
 However, all guests can visit the ruins or the archaeological museum on the site.

 Since Paestum is near the sea, staying in the area can be made into a pleasant diversion for beach people.
 Vacation rentals are a popular choice in Paestum, and some fine, user-rated hotels are in the Cilento and Paestum, while some international chains sit close by, near the coast.
 Additionally, since Paestum is located in a foodie-rich part of the country, there are well-regarded dining options in the area including the popular seafood restaurant known as Ristorante Nettuno.